-Test Theme Outcome Readiness Criteria Assessment Criteria/Measures/Evidence RAG Status • We are able to monitor/evaluate the instances of F&E on migrated claims as we increase volume to understand the reasons for this (e.g if it is higher than the UC baseline).
+Test Theme Outcome Readiness Criteria Assessment Criteria/Measures/Evidence RAG Status GDPR/UK Data Protection Act regulations. • We are able to monitor/evaluate the instances of F&E on migrated claims as we increase volume to understand the reasons for this (e.g if it is higher than the UC baseline).
 Any required cyber security measures are in place to protect the service and mitigate the impact of external attacks (DN - may not be required as maybe no new claimant facing on-line service design elements outside of existing live service - Discovery will tell us this) 5.
-Affordable The processes and service components developed are considered affordable at • We are ready to test the affordability of the Move to UC service design at increasing scale. • We have learnt which elements of the Move to UC service design are not affordable at increasing scale and these are in the scaling phase development backlog to be addressed.
-Amber /Green Work underway to reset the MtUC cost Model to enable affordability analysis to be undertaken on an ongoing basis as we continue testing with a more informed view to be available by end of November. increasing volumes ıg volumes • We have monitoring and an evaluation plan in place to assess affordability as we increase claimant volumes, enabling us to identify the key cost burners including consequential impacts on the existing UC service.
-No Update to report • We are able to monitor/measure unit costs per transaction/migration.
+Affordable The processes and service components developed are considered affordable at the affordability of the Move to UC service are design at increasing scale.
+Amber /Green Work underway to reset the MtUC cost Model to enable affordability analysis to be undertaken on an ongoing basis.
+Discussions at PDE 07/12 regarding the Move to UC Service Centre Operating Model will be impacted against the cost model. increasing volumes We have monitoring and an evaluation plan in place to assess affordability as we increase claimant volumes, enabling us to identify the key cost burners including consequential impacts on the existing UC service.
+No Update to report